Search your site

 She'd Won!
 She'd won!
 She'd won!

-A huge wave of emotion washed over Michelle, she felt numb, her body limp and for a moment she was transported back to her childhood and the time she had said to her school friends; “When I grow up I shall be a famous jockey and win the Melbourne Cup”.
+A huge wave of emotion washed over Michelle, she felt numb, her body limp and for a moment she was transported back to her childhood and the time she had said to her school friends; “When I grow up I shall ride a Melbourne Cup Hero and win the Melbourne Cup”.